firstdraft/guides/ruby-classes.md

 ## Using our own classes

-We store our own classes in the `app/models` folder.
+We usually store classes that we write in the `app/models` folder.
 For example, if you create a file in that folder called `person.rb` with the following:

 ```ruby
 class Person